nachokhan/rag-doc-chat-llm/docs/initial_prompt.md

 ## Technical Requirements

 ### Language and frameworks
+- venv (every library must be intalled inside an environment)
 - Python 3.11
 - FastAPI for the REST API
 - SQLAlchemy + Alembic for the database